 We thank Magi for taking her time for a quick interview; our Beera Beero team expects continued success for her in 2013 and beyond

-When did you find out you wanted to do molding?
+When did you find out you wanted to do modeling?

 I think in high school is when I really knew I wanted to do modeling.

 My family helps me by giving me emotional support and advice.
 They also help me with

 transportation needs to and from my shoots and shows.